|This is an unofficial version.

 "consolidated fund" means the Consolidated Fund as defined in The Financial Administration Act; (« Trésor »)

-"health facility" means a hospital, personal care home, hospital district, health district, health and social services district, or other related entity, that is funded, directly or indirectly, out of the consolidated fund; (« établissement de santé »)
+"health facility" means a hospital, personal care home, health district, health and social services district, or other related entity, that is funded, directly or indirectly, out of the consolidated fund; (« établissement de santé »)